 It isn’t enough to give kids their own money and expect them to learn responsibility.
 When left to their own devices, few kids will manage money well.
 We as parents must also teach them to manage it.

 Teach Kids to Apportion Funds

-Just like we earmark (or are supposed to earmark) a percentage of our paychecks toward savings and retirement, we should teach our kids not to blow all their money as soon as they get it.
+Just like we earmark a percentage of our paychecks toward savings and retirement, we should teach our kids not to blow all their money as soon as they get it.

-Older teens, especially those with part-time jobs, should also be encouraged to save some of their money for future expenses, such as college, a car, or a trip.
+Older teens, especially those with part-time jobs, should also be encouraged to save some money for future expenses, such as college, a car, or a trip.

 Allow Them to Spend

-Younger teens, especially those that might make money doing odd jobs such as cutting grass, raking leaves, or babysitting, might be expected to pay their own way at the movies or when they go out to eat with their friends.
-Older teens may be expected to pay for gas or contribute money toward the family cellphone plan, as well as pay for some of their personal expenses.
+Younger teens, especially those who might make money doing odd jobs like cutting grass, raking leaves, or babysitting, might be required to pay their own way at the movies or when they go out to eat with their friends.
+Older teens may have to pay for gas or contribute money toward the family cellphone plan as well as pay for some of their personal expenses.